No matter what you do, you are still the heaviest one in the group photo.

 This extra energy is usually stored as fat reserves leading to a gain in weight.

-Metabolic rate can be changed by making changes in the diet and gaining more muscle mass.
+The metabolic rate can be changed by making changes in the diet and gaining more muscle mass.
 Muscle needs more energy to preserve than fat.
 Hence more muscle mass would imply a greater calorie burn to perform the daily activities for a person.

 The challenge here is to mix and match your training and diet so as to turn the tables around for better body composition.